 I’m “Tony” Runzhe Yang (杨闰哲).
 I received my Ph.D. from Computer Science Department and Neuroscience Institute at Princeton University, gratefully advised by Prof. Sebastian Seung and Prof. Karthik Narasimhan.
 Previously, I did research on various AI/ML/NeuSci topics at Cornell University, Google Brain and Flatiron Institute.
 I received my Bachelor’s degree in Computer Science from ACM Honors Class, Zhiyuan College, SJTU.

 As a junior researcher in the field of Artificial Intelligence, I am enthusiastic about all kinds of puzzles about human intelligence.
 My research interests lie at the intersection of Machine Learning and Computational Neuroscience.

+During my childhood days, mathematical axioms, physical laws, and philosophical propositions sketched my initial imagination of this vast universe.
+They built my faith in the search for truth, and brought me a dream of rationalizing the weird existence.
 However, the weirdest existence in this universe is undoubtedly nothing else than ourselves – the group of beings which lay down the axioms, sum up the laws and put forward propositions.
 In this sense, any attempt to rationalize ourselves is easily trapped in circular reasoning or distant fantasy, and the unrevealed truth is probably beyond the limited expressive power of our language.

-- What should the new paradigm of scientific research be in this AI era?
+- What should be the new paradigm of scientific research in this AI era?

 Our journey is not so long yet.
 I believe we will answer all the questions above eventually.
 And I know it is my great happiness to contribute towards it.